manan2110/mastergy-assignment/README.md

     Workingdays: 3,4,6​,7,10,12,13,14,17,18,20,21,24,25,26,27,28, 31
 ```
 ## Solution :
 The required solution is in scripts/script.py file.
+The soltion is made considering Saturday and Sunday as weekend.

 ## How to run
 1. Clone the repo to your local system